WillUHD/CourseResources/README.md

 - Original app made by [MichelG](https://github.com/michelg10/GPA-Calculator), updated by me (WillUHD)

 ### GPA Calc's logic
-- The app will download the continuously updated configuration file (.gpa) to use in its own UI.
+- The app will download a continuously updated configuration file hosted here to use in its own UI.
 - So, in theory, the app's physical code won't have to be updated.
 Only the course profiles will be, and the resources will be automatically updated by the app.